 My major units are now as follows:

 The four sphere units can be rearranged as necessary.
 I found it helpful to teach Biosphere first because students had some grasp of basic ecology from their Biology courses.
 Also, the Biosphere, Hydrosphere, and Land Use/Sustainability units lent themselves to a lot of outdoor activities, so arranging them at the beginning and end of the year allowed for the best weather.
 Then I sprinkle in some extension pages and worksheets for scientific literacy and critical thinking skills and I’m done!

 For a free planning document using this content organization, click on the link below!

-There really isn't a right way to organize Environmental Science lessons.
-If any of these are helpful, go with it.
+There really isn’t a right way to organize Environmental Science topics.
+If any of these are helpful when writing your lesson plans, go with it.
 If not, arrange the content in the way it makes the most sense to you!